Significance in a nutshell

 THE BUILDING BLOCKS OF SIGNIFICANCE

-The publications Significance and Significance 2.0 are national frameworks for galleries, libraries, archives and museums to assess and articulate an item’s significance.
-You can use the information documented in your catalogue records to assess your items against the Significance criteria.
+The publication Significance 2.0 outlines Primary and Secondary criteria, which provide a framework to assess and articulate and item’s significance. galleries, libraries, archives and museums to assess and articulate an item’s significance.
+You can use the information within the Item record in the VC CMS to assess the item against the criteria.

-The four Primary Criteria serve to articulate the item’s inherent cultural value:
+The Primary Criteria serve to articulate the item's inherent cultural value; why the item itself is significant:

 HISTORIC SIGNIFICANCE

-Historic significance can be determined using the information in the Contextual or Historic Information fields of Victorian Collections.
+Your item's historic significance can be determined using the information in the Contextual or historic information field.
 Ask yourself:

 1. Is the item associated with a particular person, group, event or activity?